Anthropology-2202/Anthropology2202-Spring2022/index.md

 In the team remaining in class, using your program of choice (ArcGIS Pro, QGIS or R), MAKE A MAP OF BROWN’S CAMPUS.
 Then, fill out the referenced google form.
 Your map should incorporate the following elements:

-1. A baseman of your choice
+1. A basemap of your choice
 2. A shape file containing the buildings on Brown’s campus, downloaded and unzipped from the class canvas website, in Files/Lab0
 3. A scale bar
 4. A north arrow